shinglyu/shinglyu.github.io/_drafts/switching-between-multiple-local-backend-in-terraform.md

 excerpt_separator: <!--more-->
 ---

-Terraform has many backend types.
-The `local` backend stores the state on the local filesystem, so it's ideal for quick local testing.
-By it's not super obvious how to have multiple local backend and state, and how to easily switch between them.
+Terraform has many [backend][backend] types.
+The [local` backend][local] stores the state on the local filesystem, so it's ideal for quick local testing.
+By it's not very obvious how to have multiple local backend and state, and how to easily switch between them.
 One use case for this is when you deploy the same set of resources to multiple AWS regions.
 Let's say we want to create two API gateways and their corresponding DNS records to two regions.
-We use the `aws_route53_record` resource to deploy them:
+We use the [`aws_route53_record`][aws_route53_record] resource to deploy them:

 ```
 resource "aws_route53_record" "api" {